Isabel Di Tella

-Clara Isabel Di Tella (born 10 June 1993) is an Argentine fencer.
+Clara Isabel María de las Mercedes di Tella (born 10 June 1993) is an Argentine fencer.
 She won one of the bronze medals in the women's épée event at the 2019 Pan American Games held in Lima, Peru.

 In 2010, she competed in the cadet female épée event at the Summer Youth Olympics held in Singapore without winning a medal.

 In 2015, she competed in the women's épée and women's team épée events at the Pan American Games held in Toronto, Canada.
 In both competitions she did not win a medal: in the individual event she was eliminated in her second match by Katharine Holmes of the United States and in the team event Argentina finished in last place.

 In 2017, she competed in the women's épée event at the World Fencing Championships held in Leipzig, Germany.

+She competed for Harvard Crimson fencing and graduated in 2016.

+Personal life

+She was living with her mother and father, Astrid Steverlynck and Rafael di Tella, in Oxfordshire.
+She is the sister of Pascual, runner-up in sabre at the 2019 Pan American Games.